MOEAFramework/MOEAFramework/docs/extending.md

         double f2 = 9.0*x[0] - Math.pow(x[1] - 1.0, 2.0);
         double c1 = Math.pow(x[0], 2.0) + Math.pow(x[1], 2.0) - 225.0;
         double c2 = x[0] - 3.0*x[1] + 10.0;

         solution.setObjective(0, f1);
         solution.setObjective(1, f2);

         solution.setConstraint(0, Constraint.lessThanOrEqual(c1, 0.0));
         solution.setConstraint(1, Constraint.lessThanOrEqual(c2, 0.0));
     }

-    /**
-     * Function to create a new solution.
-Here is where we define the types and
-     * bounds of each decision variables.
-In this example, we have two real-valued
-     * variables ranging from -20 to 20.
-     */
     @Override
     public Solution newSolution() {
         Solution solution = new Solution(2, 2, 2);

         solution.setVariable(0, new RealVariable(-20.0, 20.0));
         solution.setVariable(1, new RealVariable(-20.0, 20.0));

         return solution;
     }

 }
 ```